-- With ISO3200 you can set an even faster speed (p.
+- When the camera is set to ISO , you can press the shutter button halfway to display the automatically set ISO speed. - With ISO3200 you can set an even faster speed (p.
 55).

 Adjusting the White Balance

 The white balance (WB) function sets the optimal white balance for natural looking colors.